Web Design Background

 St Regis

 The interesting use of a background pattern gives the St Regis website a regal feel.
-The website design is in line with the classic nature of the brand and the history section in particular helps to portray the tradition associated with the hotel.
+The luxury website design is in line with the classic nature of the brand and the history section in particular helps to portray the traditional element associated with the hotel.

 Rosewood Hotels

-The Rosewood hotel website is heavily reliant on imagery to sell the location and whilst this does work towards creating an engaging user experience, the colour palette and typography used makes the website seem somewhat dated.
+The Rosewood Hotels website is heavily reliant on imagery to sell the location.
+Whilst this does work towards creating an engaging user experience, the navy colour palette and typography used makes the website seem somewhat dated.

 Oetker